mindwaveventures/good-thinking-phoenix/README.md

 When running the app locally, ensure you are using the development `GOOGLE_SHEET_URL` environment variable not the production one
 (See google drive for this)

+If updating your environment variable doesn't work, try `rm -rf _build` and then starting your server again